AdobeDocs/experience-manager-65.en/help/sites-administering/gdpr-compliance-sites.md

 User accounts used to authenticate visitors on the site, and UGC content on the publish server are covered in the [Platform GDPR documentation](/help/managing/data-protection-and-privacy.md).

 By default AEM Sites components do not store form-data entered by visitors on the  publish  server.
-It is recommended to forward the data to a third party system, or Adobe Campaign for further processing.
+It is recommended to forward the data to a third-party system, or Adobe Campaign for further processing.

 ## Opt-In/Opt-Out {#opt-in-opt-out}